itsmesiva80/DemoProject/README.md

 #Web Test Automation

-Test cases are automated using Selenium Webdriver RobotFramework.
-RobotFramework is choosen as it is proven for easy maintance, reporting, logging and implementing.
-It is a TDD (Test-Driven Development), Python and Selenium2Library are used to build the test cases and keywords.
+Test cases are automated using Selenium Webdriver Robot Framework.
+Robot is choosen as it is proven for easy maintance, reporting, logging and implementing.
+It is a TDD (Test-Driven Development) approach, Python and Selenium2Library are used to build the test cases and keywords.
-Test case design is simple view and implementation which consists of higher level of keywords.
+Test case design is simple user understanadable and implementation which consists of higher level of keywords.
 Reporting, execution log and failure screenshots are exciting part in Robotframework.
-To know better of RobotFramework please [click here](http://robotframework.org/robotframework/#user-guide).
+To know better of Robot Framework please [click here](http://robotframework.org/robotframework/#user-guide).

 ###Prerequisite
 Following need to be installed before we start executing the test: